-Back in January Dáil Eireann President Eamon De Valera had insisted on a major blow against British rule in the capital city with high propaganda value.
+Back in January Dáil Eireann President Eamon De Valera (recently returned from the USA) had insisted on a major blow against British rule in the capital city with high propaganda value.
 The Executive Council (Cabinet) agreed and Dublin Brigade was ordered to examine two possible targets – Beggar’s Bush Barracks, Depot for the Auxiliaries; or the Custom House, a key seat of British financial control which held local government and other financial records.

 After reconnaissance the barracks was ruled out.
 So the Custom House was to be the target.
 The attack was intended as an ‘in-and-out’ bloodless coup, requiring about 30 minutes.
 There was no military guard on the building.